sabinamp/MembershipS/README.md

 # Gradle Project with Spring Boot 2.5

 ## Restful MembershipService
 - a simple REStful service with @RestController
 - using the Lombok library to reduce boilerplate code for model objects.  (the @Data annotation)
+- using jsonb-api instead of the default Jackson JSON mapper of Spring Boot applications

 ### Guides
 The following guides illustrate how to use some features concretely: